 - a.
-The Agency shall not mechanistically or systematically seek to verify the information referred to in Article 2; however, the Agency shall have access to: - (i) Any location referred to in Article 5.a.(i) or (ii) on a selective basis in order to assure the absence of undeclared nuclear material and activities; - (ii) Any location referred to in Article 5.b. or c. to resolve a question relating to the correctness and completeness of the information provided pursuant to Article 2 or to resolve an inconsistency relating to that information; - (iii) Any location referred to in Article 5.a.(iii) to the extent necessary for the Agency to confirm, for safeguards purposes, Colombia's declaration of the decommissioned status of a facility or of a location outside facilities where nuclear material was customarily used. - b. (i) Except as provided in paragraph (ii) below, the Agency shall give Colombia advance notice of access of at least 24 hours;
+The Agency shall not mechanistically or systematically seek to verify the information referred to in Article 2; however, the Agency shall have access to: - (i) Any location referred to in Article 5.a.(i) or (ii) on a selective basis in order to assure the absence of undeclared nuclear material and activities; - (ii) Any location referred to in Article 5.b. or c. to resolve a question relating to the correctness and completeness of the information provided pursuant to Article 2 or to resolve an inconsistency relating to that information; - (iii) Any location referred to in Article 5.a.(iii) to the extent necessary for the Agency to confirm, for safeguards purposes, Saint Vincent and the Grenadines'

-- (ii) For access to any place on a site that is sought in conjunction with design information verification visits or ad hoc or routine inspections on that site, the period of advance notice shall, if the Agency so requests, be at least two hours but, in exceptional circumstances, it may be less than two hours. - c.
+- declaration of the decommissioned status of a facility or of a location outside facilities where nuclear material was customarily used. - b. (i) Except as provided in paragraph (ii) below, the Agency shall give Saint Vincent and the Grenadines advance notice of access of at least 24 hours; - (ii) For access to any place on a site that is sought in conjunction with design information verification visits or ad hoc or routine inspections on that site, the period of advance notice shall, if the Agency so requests, be at least two hours but, in exceptional circumstances, it may be less than two hours. - c.
 Advance notice shall be in writing and shall specify the reasons for access and the activities to be carried out during such access. - d.
-In the case of a question or inconsistency, the Agency shall provide Colombia with an opportunity to clarify and facilitate the resolution of the question or inconsistency.
+In the case of a question or inconsistency, the Agency shall provide Saint Vincent and the Grenadines with an opportunity to clarify and facilitate the resolution of the question or inconsistency.
 Such an opportunity will be provided before a request for access, unless the Agency considers that delay in access would prejudice the purpose for which the access is sought.
-In any event, the Agency shall not draw any conclusions about the question or inconsistency until Colombia has been provided with such an opportunity. - e.
-Unless otherwise agreed to by Colombia, access shall only take place during regular working hours. - f.
-Colombia shall have the right to have Agency inspectors accompanied during their access by representatives of Colombia, provided that the inspectors shall not thereby be delayed or otherwise impeded in the exercise of their functions.
+In any event, the Agency shall not draw any conclusions about the question or inconsistency until Saint Vincent and the Grenadines has been provided with such an opportunity. - e.
+Unless otherwise agreed to by Saint Vincent and the Grenadines, access shall only take place during regular working hours. - f.
+Saint Vincent and the Grenadines shall have the right to have Agency inspectors accompanied during their access by representatives of Saint Vincent and the Grenadines, provided that the inspectors shall not thereby be delayed or otherwise impeded in the exercise of their functions.

-Colombia shall provide the Agency with access to:
+Saint Vincent and the Grenadines shall provide the Agency with access to:

-- a. (i) Any place on a site; - (ii) Any location identified by Colombia under Article 2.a.(v)-(viii); - (iii) Any decommissioned facility or decommissioned location outside facilities where nuclear material was customarily used. - b.
-Any location identified by Colombia under Article 2.a.(i), Article 2.a.(iv), Article 2.a.(ix)(b) or Article 2.b., other than those referred to in paragraph a.(i) above, provided that if Colombia is unable to provide such access, Colombia shall make every reasonable effort to satisfy Agency requirements, without delay, through other means. - c.
-Any location specified by the Agency, other than locations referred to in paragraphs a. and b. above, to carry out location-specific environmental sampling, provided that if Colombia is unable to provide such access, Colombia shall make every reasonable effort to satisfy Agency requirements, without delay, at adjacent locations or through other means.
+- a. (i) Any place on a site; - (ii) Any location identified by Saint Vincent and the Grenadines under Article 2.a.(v)-(viii); - (iii) Any decommissioned facility or decommissioned location outside facilities where nuclear material was customarily used. - b.
+Any location identified by Saint Vincent and the Grenadines under Article 2.a.(i), Article 2.a.(iv), Article 2.a.(ix)(b) or Article 2.b., other than those referred to in paragraph a.(i) above, provided that if Saint Vincent and the Grenadines is unable to provide such access, Saint Vincent and the Grenadines shall make every reasonable effort to satisfy Agency requirements, without delay, through other means.

+c.
+Any location specified by the Agency, other than locations referred to in paragraphs a. and b. above, to carry out location-specific environmental sampling, provided that if Saint Vincent and the Grenadines is unable to provide such access, Saint Vincent and the Grenadines shall make every reasonable effort to satisfy Agency requirements, without delay, at adjacent locations or through other means.